 We may receive compensation when you click on links to products from our partners.

-Finding a summer internship can be incredibly challenging and it’s never too soon to start your search.
-The competition is tough and there are a limited number of internships.
+Securing a summer internship can be an incredibly challenging endeavor, and it’s wise to begin your search early.
+The competition for internships is fierce, and the available positions are often limited.

 Identify Your Goals for the Perfect Internship